gijun19/yahtzee/README.md

 node server.js
 ```

 Once the server is running, you can access the application at [http://localhost:3400](http://localhost:3400).
-Please note that in an attempt to make development easier, the development server has been setup to automatically watch the files within the source directory and live-reload the application when files are changed.
+The development server has been setup to automatically watch the files within the source directory and live-reload the application when files are changed.

 ## API